 For repair shops, recyclers, hackerspaces, refurbishers, and IT teams

-Aceon helps shops, recyclers, hackerspaces, refurbishers, and IT teams turn qualifying donor-drive inventory into completed sales.
+Aceon helps shops, recyclers, hackerspaces, refurbishers, and IT teams turn qualifying donor-drive inventory into a clean reviewed workflow.
 Launch partners currently earn $20 CAD in Bitcoin per completed qualifying sale, and the platform is Bitcoin or Monero only for now.

 • $20 CAD in Bitcoin per completed qualifying sale